-A very sincere thanks to Connie McMillan and to Elisabeth Sikes for their contributions.
-I also wish to thank the UIL Theatre Advisory Committee for their work on this edition.
-The League also wishes to thank the Texas Educational Theatre Association, Inc. the International Thespian Society, Luis Munoz and Lynn Murray for material contributions and continued support of the One-Act Play Contest.
+A very sincere thank you to Connie McMillan, Elisabeth Sikes, and to Kelsey Wickliffe for their contributions.
+I also wish to thank the following members of the UIL Theatre Advisory Committee for their work on this edition: Kim Blann, Tana Howard, Amy Jordan, Amy Medina, Travis Poe, Carla Schumann, and Rod Sheffield.
+The League also wishes to thank the Texas Educational Theatre Association, Inc. the International Thespian Society, Luis Muñoz and Lynn Murray for material contributions and continued support of the One-Act Play